eauxfolles/py-probe/README.md

 PoC/Alpha of a tool written in Python which allows to check if domains (loaded from list) are resolving, i.e. are active.

-Function: Tool loads external file including names of domains (potentially identified via https://github.com/OWASP/Amass and similar tools) and probes if they are available.
+Tool loads external file including names of domains (potentially identified via https://github.com/OWASP/Amass and similar tools) and probes if they are available.
+Tested under Windows.

 ***Usage:*** "httpyprobe.py <list>"

 Where:
 - "list" is the name of a file including domains (without heading http:// or https:// (located in same folder as the tool)

+P.S.
+This tool is inspired by the work of Tom Hudson on httprobe (https://github.com/tomnomnom/httprobe).